codeconscious/rails-blog/README.md

-# Blog
+# Ruby on Rails Blog

-Runs on Ruby v3.1.2
+This blog runs on Ruby v3.1.2.
+To run it from the terminal, run `bin/rails server`.